jmtavares/browsersniffer/README.md

 # Browser Sniffer

-Basically this uses [Bowser](https://github.com/ded/bowser) to detect the browser name, browser version and mobile operating system (if possible).
+Browser Sniffer uses [Bowser](https://github.com/ded/bowser) to detect the browser name, browser version and mobile operating system (if possible).

+You can check in the Bowser Repository the full list of devices supported ([User Agents](https://github.com/ded/bowser/blob/master/src/useragents.js).

 ## Install